joeyschroeder/front-end-starter/README.md

 ### `test`
 This command runs `jest`.
 It prints test successes/failures in the command line.

+### `test:changed`
+This command runs `jest -o` on the JavaScript files that have changed or are uncommitted.
+It prints test successes/failures in the command line.

 ### `test:coverage`
 This command runs `jest --coverage`.
 It prints the test successes/failures in the command line and creates an .html test coverage report in `./coverage/lcov-report/index.html`.